Sayalave/python_basics_training/README.md

 ```

 ## How to work on a homework
 * You should have a directory for your work named `mywork` within the python_basics_training directory.
-For example, mine should be `mywork_salvador`
 * In the directory `homeworks` you will find the raw version of the homeworks.
 * Copy the notebook with the homework that you want to work on from the `homeworks` directory to the `mywork` directory.
 * You can work on the notebooks that you just copied to `mywork`.